 You may have read about bois bandé, famed throughout the Caribbean for its aphrodisiac properties.
-Usually combined with rum for a spicy ‘drink with a difference’, we’ve used the essential oils from the bark of the Richeria grandis tree in our incredible new product, Wonder Balm.
-Combined with enriching cocoa seed butter and intensively moisturising shea butter, it helps hydrate, calm and tame everything from dry cuticles and flaky lips to unruly eyebrows and parched skin.
+Usually combined with rum for a spicy ‘drink with a difference’, we’ve used the essential oils from the bark of the Richeria grandis tree in our incredible Wonder Balm.
+Combined with enriching cacao seed butter and intensively moisturising shea butter, it helps hydrate, calm and tame everything from dry cuticles and flaky lips to unruly eyebrows and parched skin.
 Encased in our reusable bamboo pot, it’s our new multipurpose beauty hero.

 Packing a punch: what else is in Wonder Balm?